How to Make 3D Text Effect in Photoshop

 Method 1: Making 3D Text Effects in Photoshop Without the 3D Tool

-Step 1: In order to learn how to make 3D text effect in photoshop, generate a document in Photoshop.
+Step 1: In order to learn how to make 3D text effects in photoshop, generate a document in Photoshop.
 Compose the text on the canvas by first selecting the text tool from the sidebar.

 You should pick a bold typeface because it will help to better display the 3D effect.